Barlukh/game-chess/README.md

 ## About
 Classic game of chess.
 This is a functional chessboard with all the pieces and a manual mouse picking mechanic.
-No functionality to play against AI, just a prototype of a chessboard.
+No other functionality, just a prototype of a chessboard.
 Created with Pygame.

 ## Functionality
 - Chessboard is built from scratch with the images of sqaures in the 'graphics' folder.